-The above definition applies only to the new-entries..
-The households which are not surveyed for the first time receive a design weight of 0 and are flagged -2 (not applicable).
+The above definition applies only to the new entries.

+For the households which are not surveyed for the first time, no values are to be given for the design weight and these are to be flagged -2 (not applicable).

-In principle, according to the regulation, these weights had to be coded with 2 integers and 5 decimals.
-But, that cause problems if the weights have at least 3 integers.
-That's why, in practice, household design weights will be coded with at least one integer and 5 decimals.
+In principle, according to the regulation, these weights had to be coded with two integers and five decimals.
+But, that cause problems if the weights have at least three integers.
+That's why, in practice, household design weights will be coded with at least one integer and five decimals.

-DB090: Household cross-sectional weight
+DB090: Houshold cross-sectional weight